Kragen Sitaker

 Self-Funded Sabbatical

-January 2006 to March 2008
+January 2006 to February 2009

 Various personal projects: digitized the first edition of the Oxford English Dictionary.
 Traveled around United States, Canada, and seven South American countries.
 Learned Spanish.
 Co-authored Passpet, an anti-phishing password-management Firefox extension, and a peer-reviewed conference paper on it.
-Wrote several open-source programs: a fast native-code compiler written in the subset of Scheme that it compiles, a simple real-time 3D engine in DHTML, a simple music sequencer in Python, a system to use LEDs as light sensors on a microcontroller, and a full-text search engine using a novel index data structure.
+Wrote several open-source programs: a fast native-code compiler written in the subset of Scheme that it compiles, a simple real-time 3D engine in DHTML (before WebGL existed), a simple music sequencer in Python, a system to use LEDs as light sensors on a microcontroller, and a full-text search engine using a novel index data structure.
 Participated in BarCamps in Buenos Aires and Palo Alto.
 Rebuilt an air-cooled Volkswagen engine.

 CommerceNet